- MUNICIPAL DEVELOPMENT AND DECENTRALISATION

-The Arab Spring and the overthrow of ruler Muammar Gaddafi were followed by a civil war in Libya.
-Despite international peace negotiations, the country remains divided.
+In Libya, the Arab Spring and the overthrow of the country’s ruler Muammar al-Gaddafi in 2014 were followed by civil war.
+Despite peace talks involving international mediators, the country remains divided.
 The Government of National Accord (GNA) has been unable to meet the expectations that were placed upon it in respect of building state structures and with regard to peace and democratisation.
-It also faces other challenges, including being pitched against a rival government in the east of the country.
+It also faces other challenges, including the existence of a rival government in the east of the country.
 Libya is a major transit country for refugees and migrants on their way to Europe.

-The centralised government structures are not very efficient.
-The economy, which has been run centrally to date, is almost exclusively dependent on the oil sector.
-Many people are unemployed, especially young people.
-There is a lack of prospects for people in Libya – among them 350,000 internally displaced persons and around one million refugees.
-These challenges, together with the precarious security situation, lead to a poor supply situation for the people in the country.
+Central government structures are not functioning efficiently.
+The economy, which has been managed centrally to date, relies almost entirely on the oil sector.
+Unemployment is high, especially among young people.
+Some 300,000 Libyans are internally displaced and the country is currently host to more than half a million refugees.
+These challenges, together with the precarious security situation, result in a poor supply situation for the people in the country.
 This puts great pressure on policy-makers and increases the risk of conflict.

 - Municipal development and decentralisation

-GIZ advises various bodies, including the Ministry of Local Governance, on state decentralisation and supports selected partner municipalities.
+GIZ advises various bodies, including the Ministry of Local Governance, on state decentralisation, and supports selected partner municipalities.
 Focal points include effective local government systems for improved basic public services, employment growth and better inclusion of civil society groups.
-Public servants receive training on subjects such as urban planning, project management and financial management.
-Training centres train teachers for vocational education centres and counselling centres for women.
-GIZ and its partners also promote the local processing and trade of agricultural products like olives and dates.
+State employees receive training in areas such as urban planning, project management and financial management.
+Training centres train teachers for vocational education centres and women’s counselling centres.
+In addition, GIZ and its partners are promoting the development of value chains for agricultural products such as olives and dates.
+Targeted training is helping to improve the production quality and marketing of agricultural products.
 Environmental laboratories are also being set up to test the quality of drinking water and food.

-In the interests of positive social and economic development, GIZ is supporting Libya in developing a consensual vision for its economic future through participatory and inclusive dialogue and discussion processes.
-The methods adopted to this end include fact-finding trips, public discussion events and joint workshops with representatives of the state administration, municipalities, universities and non-governmental organisations, all with a view to strengthening cohesion in society.
+GIZ is supporting Libya in developing a consensual vision for its economic future through participatory and inclusive dialogue and discussion processes.
+These include fact-finding trips, public discussion events and joint workshops with representatives of the state administration, municipalities, universities and non-governmental organisations, all with the overall aim of strengthening cohesion in society.